ISOLDESolenoidalSpectrometer/mattermost-python/README.md

 # mattermost-python
-Python library to send messages to Mattermost via an incoming webhook
+Python library to send messages to Mattermost via an incoming webhook.
+Requires Python >= 3.7